 There are a number of ways we can protect heritage assets to ensure they are passed onto future generations for their enjoyment.
-One way is by statutory protection through national designation.
-Different sorts of heritage asset are protected by different pieces of legislation and forms of protection.
+One way is by legal protection through national designation: all assets which have this appear on the National Heritage List for England.

-Criteria for the designation of heritage assets are included within separate pieces of legislation (outlined below) and in Principles of Selection produced by the Department for Culture Media and Sport for listing and scheduling
+Criteria for the designation of different types of heritage assets - buildings, archaeological sites, designed landscapes, battlefields, and ships and boats - are included within separate pieces of legislation.
+Slightly greater detail on the criteria for listing buildings and scheduling archaeological sites are set out in Principles of Selection for Listing Buildings and Scheduled Monuments Policy Statement produced by the Department for Culture Media and Sport (DCMS).

-English Heritage, as the Government's principal adviser on the historic environment, is producing a suite of supplementary guidance to explain our approach to designation.
+English Heritage, as the Government's principal adviser on the historic environment, has produced a suite of supplementary guidance, including 44 selection guides covering all types of heritage asset, to explain our approach to designation.

 Introductions to Heritage Assets